goatshriek/stumpless/docs/roadmap.md

    alternative.
 This implementation will be done as granularly as possible, and will not use any static library-wide locks in order to avoid throughput issues in the future.
- * [CHANGE] **`stumpless` function will be removed (use `stump` instead)** As currently named, the function makes it impossible to create a C++ namespace named after the library itself.
-Renaming this function will give it a more meaningful name and also allow a cleaner namespace in the C++ bindings.
  * [DEPRECATE] **entry and element destructor synonyms** Currently, there are two forms of the destructors for these two structures: one that destroys the object itself, and one that destroys the object and all